ruanimal/StardewValleyMods/README.md

-﻿This repository contains my SMAPI mods for Stardew Valley and spacechase0's shared internals because I used his as a base.
+﻿This repository contains my SMAPI mods for Stardew Valley based on spacechase0's mods.
 See the individual mods in the subfolders for documentation and release notes.

 ## Compiling the mods
 Installing stable releases from Nexus Mods is recommended for most users.
 If you really want to